rmkane/docker-react/README.md

 ## Build

-Building the project with Docker
+These are the instructions for building the project with Docker.

+**Note:** Local builds should be accessible via: <http://localhost:8080>

 ### Development

+Use Docker compose for a local HMR server:

 ```sh
 docker-compose -f docker-compose-dev.yml up